CuzSai/Ascendant/Feedback_Ascendant_SteamNextFest_Beta.md

 To start this off, some positives, the Lobby design and mini-games are extremely fun and when you start playing you would find something new every once in a while, such as the speed trials (maybe rocky roads is a bit to hidden).
 Also the traverse in the lobby is fairly fast tho its very annoying that there's only 1(2) Loadout stations, only 2 Custom Guns editor or only character terminal in the beauty sector, even though there's cosmetics as far away as Beam Gloves.

 ## 4. Movement
 This is a big topic in this game, which during this beta i have been talking about a lot with Aidan especially.
 Just a side note, the slide is still obviously not even close to release, its bugged as nothing else.
-There are as of right now two types of slides tho, the first is the only for the first roughly 5 minutes of joining a lobby, this is a pretty solid long slide, after those rough 5 minutes the slide just dies out, and it turns into a dead slide every time, Iceman guesses its a character offset problem, but i don't know.
+There are as of right now two types of slides tho, the first is the only for the first roughly 5 minutes of joining a lobby, this is a pretty solid long slide, after those rough 5 minutes the slide just dies out, and it turns into a dead slide every time, Iceman guesses its a character offset problem, but i don't know.<br>
 What i would do with the slide, is make it possible to instant slide, right now there's a sort of inertia in sliding, you'll need to run for a specific amount of ms to get a slide and not just crouch.
 So make an instant slide plus the first 5 minutes slide always.
 I don't know if that was a the goal but its definitely way better than afterwards.
 For the Jump i would literally just say that its to long, it should be shorter or i should say the gravity should be turned up for a regular jump, i don't really know how to make it make sense without nerfing the wind vortex hard.
-Just make the falling faster and the jump would probably feel a lot better.
+Just make the falling faster and the jump would probably feel a lot better.<br>
-WASD: The directional movement is fine, though the standard bug, if you press a and d at the same time you always go right tho you should stand still.
+WASD: The directional movement is fine, though the standard bug, if you press a and d at the same time you always go right tho you should stand still.<br>
-Also i feel like air strafing should be more of a thing than it is now.
+Also i feel like air strafing should be more of a thing than it is now.<br>
-On climbing and vaulting, first of all climbing ladders should be the same speed as normal climbing.
+On climbing and vaulting, first of all climbing ladders should be the same speed as normal climbing.<br>
 Now on a more hot topic were some might not agree with me.
 I feel like there should be a way to wall jump something like in Apex.
 Right now most movement methods are very predictable, this would add another layer on movement and a higher skill ceiling in movement.
 I really think that could help this game get people from Apex to try it more.

 ## 5. Gunplay